matplotlib/matplotblog/content/posts/matplotlib-in-data-driven-seo/index.md

 ---
 title: "Matplotlib in Data Driven SEO"
 date: 2019-12-04T17:23:24+01:00
-description: "At Whites Agency we analyze big unstuctured data to increases client's online visibility.
+description: "At Whites Agency we analyze big unstructured data to increases client's online visibility.
 We share our story of how we used Matplotlib to present the complicated data in a simple and reader-friendly way."
 categories: ["industry"]
 draft: false
 displayInMenu: false